luiz-diniz/XorCrypt/README.md

 # XorCrypt

-This is a simple Symmetric Encryption system using the XOR operator.
+This is a simple Symmetric Encryption system using the XOR operator